 Front-end focused neobanks rely on larger partner banks to establish a CBS.
 They focus solely on the tech side of things, while the financial operations are handled by the partner bank.

-A full-stack digital bank allows you to handle the complete customer journey from digital account opening to monthly financial data analysis and offer a wide range of services, while the front-end model limits the scope a bit.
+A full-stack digital bank allows you to handle the complete customer journey from digital account opening to monthly financial data analysis and offers a wide range of services, while the front-end model limits the scope a bit.
 Nevertheless, the latter allows you to specialize in one area instead of being a jack-of-all-trades.

 Create a customer-centric mindset